Serasidis/cbp_HALMX_2/README.md

 - [http://www.serasidis.gr](http://www.serasidis.gr)

 ##Using it with Code::Blocks
 - Download the CodeBlocks from [here](http://www.codeblocks.org/).
-Istall it on your machine (Windows - Linux - Mac OSX)
+Install it on your machine (Windows - Linux - Mac OSX)
 - Run the `Codeblocks (launcher)` and open the `halmx_2.cbp` project file.

 ![](https://github.com/Serasidis/cbp_HALMX_2/blob/master/images/codeblocks.jpg)